Researching Online Reptile Sellers

 Should you choose to venture beyond the walls of known reputation, here are some tips to consider to avoid the outright scam.
 There is no single rule and these factors should be considered all together.

-- How long have they been selling on MorphMarket?
+- How long ago did they join MorphMarket according to their Store Page?
 They could be new to our site, but that means there has been less time for others to report suspicious activity.

 - Is their store page linked to a website?
 Social media pages?
 How developed are these sites and how many followers do they have?
 Do they have marketing materials like a logo?
 Pictures of their facility is another bonus.

 - Does the web validate their existence as a breeder?
 What do you find when you search for them on forums and social media?
 A good place to check is the Fauna Board of Inquiry.
 This forum is dedicated to investigating disputes between buyers and sellers.
 You can do a Google Search with the breeder individual or company name and "site:www.faunaclassifieds.com" to search over just this website.

 - How do their store description and policies read?
 How do they handle Dead On Arrival and other situations?